-Dr. Marshall is currently a Professor in the Division of Communication Sciences and Disorders and a member of the Editorial Board for the journal Aphasiology.
+Dr. Marshall is currently a Professor in the Department of Communication Sciences and Disorders and a member of the Editorial Board for the journal Aphasiology.
 He was elected to Fellowship in the American Speech-Language-Hearing Association (ASHA) in 1981.
 In 1996 he received the Honors of the Academy of Neurological Communication Disorders and Sciences and was elected to the Department of Veterans Affairs Audiology-Speech Pathology Hall of Fame.
 In 2015, Dr. Marshall received ASHA’s highest recognition, Honors of the Association.
 Since coming to the University of Kentucky in 2001 his contributions in teaching, service, and scholarship have been recognized with the receiving of the Richard D. Kingston Award for Outstanding Teaching (2012), selection as the Nominee of the Year of the Kentucky-Indiana Stroke Association (2012), and the Distinguished Scholar Award from the College of Health Science (2014).

 Before coming to UK, Dr. Marshall was the Chief of the Audiology and Speech-Pathology Service at the Department of Veterans Affairs Medical Center in Portland, Oregon (1969-1995) and an Associate Professor in the Department of Neurology at the Oregon Health Sciences Center (1981-1995), and a Professor in the Department of Communication Disorders at the University of Rhode Island (1996-2001).